 OfficeSpace Software thinks a lot about security so you can think about it less.
 We’re constantly evaluating our processes, building new partnerships, and updating our systems to execute industry-leading security solutions.

-If you would like to request more information about OfficeSpace Software’s security, feel free to reach out to your Client Success Manager or email one of our experts.
+If you would like to request more information about OfficeSpace Software’s security, feel free to reach out to your Customer Success Manager or email one of our experts.
 They’d be happy to provide additional details or reports so you can feel confident in our security systems and policies.